pyastrx/pyastrx/docs/source/examples.rst

 .. code:: yaml

-    "//defaults/*[self::Dict or self::List or self::Set or self::Call]":
+    //defaults/*[self::Dict or self::List or self::Set or self::Call]:
         name: "mutable-defaults"
         description: "Can create bugs that are hard to find"
         severity: "error"